cmppoon/tyk-docs/tyk-docs/content/deployment-and-operations/tyk-self-managed/deployment-lifecycle/installations/kubernetes/tyk-helm-tyk-stack.md

 At the end of this quickstart Tyk Dashboard should be accessible through service `dashboard-svc-tyk-tyk-dashboard` at port `3000`.
 You can login to Dashboard using the admin email and password to start managing APIs.
 Tyk Gateway will be accessible through service `gateway-svc-tyk-tyk-gateway.tyk.svc` at port `8080`.

+**1. Setup required credentials**

+First, you need to provide Tyk license, admin email and password, and API keys.
+We recommend to store them in secrets.
 ```
 NAMESPACE=tyk
 API_SECRET=changeit